Jay Allen: Emergency Rescue Committee

 Some time in 1940 Allen became engaged with Emergency Rescue Committee, an American NGO set up to assist endangered individuals trapped in the Vichy France.
 Late that year he was appointed head of the existent ERC mission in Marseille.
 En route to France, in Africa, he interviewed general Weygand.
 Upon arrival in Marseille Allen found himself in conflict with the hitherto head of the mission, Varian Fry; Allen denounced him to ERC as supporter of "POUM Trotskyites".
 In January 1941 Allen interviewed Pétain and posed as a journalist impressed with Vichy France.
 The struggle for control against Fry lasted until February 1941, when Allen departed to Paris.
 Independently of Fry he was mounting an operation of moving a group of people from Oran to Gibraltar.
 However, he was followed by French security, which in March detained him when crossing the demarcation line back to the Vichy zone.
-Also his Oran operation ended up in total failure, with most refugees arrested by the French security.
+His Oran operation also ended up in total failure, with most refugees arrested by the French security.